pangenome/pggb/README.md

 ## downstream

-The resulting graph can then be manipulated with `odgi` for visualization and interrogation.
+The resulting graph can then be manipulated with `odgi` for transformation, analysis, simplification, validation, interrogation, and visualization.
 It can also be loaded into any of the GFA-based mapping tools, including _[vg](https://github.com/vgteam/vg)_ `map`, `mpmap`, `giraffe`, and _[GraphAligner](https://github.com/maickrau/GraphAligner)_.
 Alignments to the graph can be used to make variant calls (`vg call`) and coverage vectors over the pangenome, which can be useful for phylogeny and association analyses.
 Using `odgi matrix`, we can render the graph in a sparse matrix format suitable for direct use in a variety of statistical frameworks, including phylogenetic tree construction, PCA, or association studies.